TD Ameritrade vs Morgan Stanley

 Desktop Software

-Vanguard and Morgan Stanley have skipped desktop trading altogether; neither firm really has an emphasis on short-term trading.
-Fidelity and Schwab, however, have desktop platforms with some nice features that experienced traders will enjoy using.
+Vanguard and Morgan Stanley do not offer a desktop program, as neither focuses on short-term trading.
+Fidelity and Schwab both have desktop platforms that seasoned traders will find very useful.

-Fidelity’s platform, for example, offers direct-access routing for option trades.
-Other advanced features include time & sales data and a conditional order ticket.
-Schwab’s platform has an economic calendar, a lot of graphing tools, and a simulated-trading mode.
+Fidelity’s platform lets you route option trades directly.
+It also has time & sales info and a conditional order feature.
+Schwab’s desktop has an economic calendar, many charting tools, and a paper-trading mode.

 Morgan Stanley fees vs fidelity